Activities

 Stay True: A Memoir by Hua Hsu

-This group of parents with young children comes together for playdates and field trips, offering mutual support through the ups and downs of parenting.
-The CWC Casita serves as the location for social gatherings and also provides a lending space for children's clothing, toys, and household items.
-Subscribe to the group WhatsApp for updates.
-More information can be found on the Community Services page.
+This group brings together parents with young children for playdates and field trips, offering mutual support through the ups and downs of parenting.
+The CWC Casita serves as the location for our biweekly social gatherings and also provides a lending space for children's clothing, toys, and household items.

 Occasional group tickets arranged to theatrical productions.
 Recent excursion to Suffs at the Pantages